ogfirstofhisname/pico-pwm-audio/README.md

 You would want to upload the `main.py` and `pio.py` source code files, as well as one or more WAV files.
 You can use the provided `sweet_child_mono_16b_18k295_long.wav` file which is already in the correct format (see the section below on File Format and Handling).

 ### Running the Player
 Once the files are uploaded, you can run the player by executing the `main.py` script, which should also be run automatically when the Pico 2 boots up.
-Alternatively, you can import and use the *DMAWavPlayer* class in your own scripts.
+Alternatively, you can import and use the *DMAWavPlayer* or *RingDMAWavPlayer* in your own code.

 The Pico 2 will heat up a bit while playing audio, which is normal.
 The rise in temperature is caused by the IR drop of the current flowing through the GPIO pins, and should be in the range of 10-15 degrees Celsius for a speaker with 8 Ohm impedance.